Birkhened History, Family Crest & Coats of Arms

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Birkhened has appeared include Birkenhead, Birkehead, Birkenheed, Birkenhedd, Birkead, Birkinhead and many more.

 Early Notables of the Birkhened family (pre 1700)

-who served as the...
-Another 83 words (6 lines of text) are included under the topic Early Birkhened Notables in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Birkhened Notables in all our PDF Extended History products and printed products wherever possible.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.